minsughim/DBM-for-drying-soils/README.md

 1. The DBM is computationally very expensive and rather slow on local desktops.
 For instance, using 32 cores in a computing cluster requires 4-5 days to complete a single simulation from STEP 1 to STEP 5

-2. The main code includes mex files that are complied for Mac and Linux systems (tested on MATLAB 2018a)
+2. The main code includes mex files that are complied for Mac and Linux systems only (tested on MATLAB 2018a)

 ## Reference

 [1] Kim, M. and Or, D.: Hydration status and diurnal trophic interactions shape microbial community function in desert biocrusts, Biogeosciences, 14, 5403-5424, https://doi.org/10.5194/bg-14-5403-2017, 2017.

-[2] Kim, M. and Or, D.: Microscale pH variations in soils affect HONO and NH3 emissions during drying, in review, 2019.
+[2] Kim, M. and Or, D.: Microscale pH variations in drying soils and desert biocrusts affect HONO and NH3 emissions, in review, 2019.